 Many devices, technologies and systems can be automatically discovered on the network or browsed through some API.
 It therefore makes a lot of sense to use these features for a smart home solution.

-In openHAB bindings therefore implement Discovery Services for Things, which provide Discovery Results.
+openHAB bindings therefore implement Discovery Services for Things, which provide Discovery Results.
 All Discovery Results are regarded as suggestions to the user and are put into the inbox.

-A couple of discovery services support automatic discovery in the background, while for others a scan needs to be triggered manually.
+Some discovery services support automatic discovery in the background, while for others a scan needs to be triggered manually.

 Services that support background discovery usually have it enabled by default.